-To reduce the testing cost significantly, shared or public clouds are already a very popular option.
+To reduce the testing cost significantly, shared or public clouds are already a popular option.
 In this case, the result of the testing effort can be shared publicly.
-Users – who are not required to be explained about the location of the infrastructure or development site – can start testing the applications by using the devices.
-This is a novel concept that enables the companies to get their applications tested by many people- all at a single point of time.
-A comparatively cheaper means to engage a wide array of users/testers, can help development companies to make the most of this facility and get the best results within a quicker time-frame.
+Users who are not required to be explained about the location of the infrastructure or development site can start testing the applications by using the devices.
+This is a novel concept that enables the companies to get their applications tested by many people all at a single point in time.
+A comparatively cheaper means to engage a broad range of users/testers can help development companies to make the most of this facility and get the best results within a quicker time-frame.

-Some companies, which can afford, can have their own private cloud.
-By the means of the private clouds, the software/app or game developers and the specialists offering software or game testing services can make the information stay within the team or a designated list of individuals.
+Some companies, which can afford, can have their private cloud.
+Using the private clouds, the software/app or game developers and the specialists offering software or game testing services can make the information stay within the team or a designated list of individuals.

-Whatever the platform be, it is vital to ensure that development companies – while arranging for the cloud towards testing or regular game-play – needs live up to the expectations of their target audience.
+Whatever the platform may be, it is vital to ensure that development companies – while arranging for the cloud towards testing or regular game-play – needs to live up to the expectations of their targeted audience.

-These days, game developers (as well as users) can choose between various cloud-based services accessible through Internet.
-One of the most common and used service is SaaS (Software-As-A-Service), where users can run their program in a cloud, while the whole process is managed by cloud vendors.
+These days, game developers (as well as users) can choose between various cloud-based services accessible through the Internet.
+One of the most common and used services is SaaS (Software-As-A-Service), where users can run their program in a cloud, while cloud vendors manage the whole process.
 This service has been proving highly beneficial for all those who want to access a single software service.
-An increasing count of users can be added without doling out extra fees towards vendors like Gmail, Yahoo, Hotmail Facebook etc or any online banking system.
+An increasing count of users can be added without doling out extra fees towards vendors like Gmail, Yahoo, Hotmail Facebook, etc. or any online banking system.

-Second most popular cloud platform is PaaS (Platform-As-A-Service), where as a user, you need to manage data and application while everything else will be managed by cloud vendor.
-This offers excellent option to all those who have limited resources and platforms.
+The second most popular cloud platform is PaaS (Platform-As-A-Service), as a user, you need to manage data and application while the cloud vendor will manage everything else.
+This offers an excellent option to all those who have limited resources and platforms.

 Laxmikant B. Thipse